paulscherrerinstitute/wica-http/README.md

 # Wica-HTTP API Documentation

-The API documentation for the **latest** release is always available [here](https://paulscherrerinstitute.github.io/wica-http/latest).
+The API documentation for the **latest development** release is always available [here](https://paulscherrerinstitute.github.io/wica-http/latest).

+The API documentation for the **latest stable** release is available [here](https://paulscherrerinstitute.github.io/wica-http/1.0.0).

 The API documentation for **previous releases** can be found as follows:
 ```